 In 2009, The Junior League of Macon, Inc. made the decision to focus its mission on improving literacy and school readiness through school partnerships, education, fundraising, advocacy and hands-on projects.
-During the 2011-2012 League year, JLM donated more than 2,500 books to literacy focused community organizations, schools and families, served 1,400 children, and volunteered approximately 5,320 hours, which is equivalent to $106,400.
+During the 2016-2017 League year, we are continuing our focus on literacy through the following community projects.

 The Junior League of Macon will provide girls the wonderful opportunity to participate in the “World of Girls” program hosted by Girl Scouts of Middle Georgia.
 “Stories are everywhere, and so are girls!”
 JLM will provide the registration fee for the girls to join the Girl Scout program for a full year.
 The new Brownies discover different cultures around the world and see how storytelling can inspire us to help others.
 Then girls may team up to tell their own stories through theater, crafts, painting, or even by developing their own advertising.

 In partnership with the faculty of Burdell-Hunt, JLM will cohost a literacy-themed event for elementary students to celebrate literacy.
 Each student will receive a book and refreshments will be furnished.